flowchart LR

 5 Summary

-Prediction confidence strongly separates correct from incorrect classifications (mean 0.987 vs. 0.668), confirming that the default confidence threshold of 0.95 is effective for flagging unreliable predictions in practice.
+Prediction confidence strongly separates correct from incorrect classifications (mean 0.987 vs. 0.665), supporting the default confidence threshold of 0.95 as a practical starting point for flagging potentially unreliable predictions.

 For training a model on custom reference data, see the training tutorial.
 For a deeper analysis of error patterns, calibration, and generalization to novel taxa, see the analysis tutorial.